 “Life were better ended by their hate, / Than death prorogued, wanting of thy love.”

-In saying he would rather die lovers than live in longing, he unknowingly predicts what will soon happen in the play.
+In saying he would rather die lovers than live in longing, Romeo unknowingly predicts what will soon happen in the play.

-We’ve talked about what dialogue should accomplish, but that doesn’t answer the question of how to write good dialogue.
-Let’s answer that question now, including more dialogue writing examples.
+We’ve talked about what dialogue writing should accomplish, but that doesn’t answer the question of how to write dialogue in a story.
+Let’s answer that question now—with some more dialogue writing examples in the mix.

 Each character will have their own style of speaking, and will emphasize different things when they talk.

-Your dialogue should be like thumbprints, because no two characters are alike.
+Your characters’ dialogue should be like thumbprints, because no two people are alike.
 Each character will have their own style of speaking, and will emphasize different things when they talk.
-You can make each character unique by altering the following dialogue styles:
+You can make each character unique by altering the following elements of dialogue style:

 You’ve already seen character differentiation from the previous quotes in this article.
 In this scene from The Catcher in the Rye, notice how differently Holden Caulfield speaks from the young woman he’s talking to—and just how much characterization is implied in their divergent voices: